latifiss/countries-states-cities-graphql/README.md

 <h1 align="center">CountryStateCity GraphQL API</h1>

-A free GraphQL API for information about countries, states and cities.
-This project uses data obtained from the [countries-states-cities-database](https://github.com/dr5hn/countries-states-cities-database) by [Darshan Gada](https://github.com/dr5hn) and personally gathered data.
+A 🆓free GraphQL API for information about countries🇭🇲, states🌐 and cities🏙.
+This project uses data obtained from the [countries-states-cities-database](https://github.com/dr5hn/countries-states-cities-database) by 👨‍💻[Darshan Gada](https://github.com/dr5hn) and personally gathered data🖋.

 - Get a list of `countries` with `iso2`, `iso3`, `phone_code`, `capital`, `currency`, `emoji` etc.
 - Get a list of `countries` by Regions or SubRegions